DomenicoHyatt/100-go-mistakes/README.md

 In general, we can define three main use cases where interfaces are generally considered as bringing value: factoring out a common behavior, creating some decoupling, and restricting a type to a certain behavior.
 Yet, this list isn't exhaustive and will also depend on the context we face.

 In many occasions, interfaces are made to create abstractions.
-And the main caveat when programming meets abstractions is remembering that abstractions should be dis- covered, not created.
+And the main caveat when programming meets abstractions is remembering that abstractions should be discovered, not created.
 What does this mean?
-It means we shouldn’t start creating abstrac- tions in our code if there is no immediate reason to do so.
+It means we shouldn’t start creating abstractions in our code if there is no immediate reason to do so.
 We shouldn’t design with interfaces but wait for a concrete need.
 Said differently, we should create an interface when we need it, not when we foresee that we could need it.
 What’s the main problem if we overuse interfaces?
 The answer is that they make the code flow more complex.
-Adding a useless level of indirection doesn’t bring any value; it creates a worthless abstraction making the code more difficult to read, under- stand, and reason about.
+Adding a useless level of indirection doesn’t bring any value; it creates a worthless abstraction making the code more difficult to read, understand, and reason about.
 If we don’t have a strong reason for adding an interface and it’s unclear how an interface makes a code better, we should challenge this interface’s purpose.
 Why not call the implementation directly?

-We should be cautious when creating abstractions in our code (abstrac- tions should be discovered, not created).
+We should be cautious when creating abstractions in our code (abstractions should be discovered, not created).
 It’s common for us, software developers, to overengineer our code by trying to guess what the perfect level of abstraction is, based on what we think we might need later.
-This process should be avoided because, in most cases, it pollutes our code with unnecessary abstractions, making it more com- plex to read.
+This process should be avoided because, in most cases, it pollutes our code with unnecessary abstractions, making it more complex to read.

 > Don’t design with interfaces, discover them.